bigtoga/Examples/DSci - Big Data/Designing Big Data Solutions.md

 - Privacy Considerations
 - Diversity of Technologies to Integrate
 - Frequency of Model Retraining
-- Complexity of Number of Interfaces
+- Number of Different Interfaces Needed
+- Availability of a Common Data Model
 - Security Requirements

 I also add **Time Expectations** - what is the company’s wish or aspirations of using the data?